KellenWatt/FIRST-lessons/README.md

 teams, not as a college textbook.
 As such, they only provide practical information, relevant to using the language to program a robot using the official libraries for the language.
+3. Some of the information provided will omit/simplify details or be outright *wrong*.
+This is always intentional, and will be noted as such.
+These lessons are supposed to be a crash course in programming, not a thorough explanation.
+As such, some details aren't important, and the students can learn about them later.
+Make sure that you emphasize that you aren't telling the students everything, so they aren't confused when exposed to new topics later.

 Now, by all means, these points can be supplemented by other sources or the instructor's own knowledge.
 In fact, I heartily encourage this.
 However,